 The Satan, said Paul, can transform himself into a minister of light.

 (Holy Father, help us who wish to please you by being instruments of your blessing to the human family that you so love that you sent the Lord Jesus that we might have life in and through Him.
-Save us that we might not be carried away by every wind of cultural and societal change for we too are opposed by invisible rulers of the darkness of this “world” and hosts of wickedness in the unseen realms.
+Save us that we might not be carried away by every wind of cultural and societal change for we too are attacked by invisible rulers of the darkness of this “world” and hosts of wickedness in the unseen realms.
 Do continue in your faithfulness to keep us from trusting our emotions when they would carry us to places and thoughts you have protected us from.
-Convince us that your salvation is more than forgiveness but that it includes your patient work of deliverance from ALL that is unlike the Lord Jesus and that we might be included, more and more, among he number of whom it is said, “And such were some of you but you but you were washed, sanctified, justified in the name of the Lord Jesus and by the Spirit of our God.”
+Convince us that your salvation is more than forgiveness but that it includes your patient work of deliverance from ALL that is unlike the Lord Jesus and that we might be included, more and more, among the number of whom it is said, “And such were some of you but you but you were washed, sanctified, justified in the name of the Lord Jesus and by the Spirit of our God.”
 1 Corinthians 6:9-11.
 Do come to our aid that as your People we will trust your saving Word in the Lord Jesus who is the same yesterday, today and forever, rather than our ever-changing feelings.
 Do help us to be faithful as servants of your Saving Truth that liberates.
-Do it for us your sinful children and do it for those too with whom we live and to whom we speak for if they do not hear it from us who will tell them of full and one day final, glorious and joyful LIFE?
+Do it for us your sinful children and do it for those too with whom we live and to whom we speak for if they do not hear it from us who will tell them of the full, final, glorious and joyful LIFE you offer?
 This prayer in Jesus Christ.)